|Advanced Investment Analysis|

 Spreadsheets take the hard work out of calculations, but you still need to know how to do them.
 Financial Functions with a spreadsheet is all about understanding and reasoning, using a spreadsheet to do the actual calculation.

-In the previous chapter, in which we explored how NPV (Net Present Value) can be used to make investment decisions, we found that the NPV is a very good and stable measure of the worth of an investment.
+In a previous extract, in which we explored how NPV (Net Present Value) can be used to make investment decisions, we found that the NPV is a very good and stable measure of the worth of an investment.

 However, there are many others and perhaps the best known, and most complicated is the Internal Rate of Return (IRR).
 Understanding exactly what it means is a good step toward making correct use of it.